-Bose's study on socio-psychological background of adolescent children of West Bengal Himalyan Region, in relation to Co-curricular participation, revealed that the children belonged to middle socio-economic class were found to be educationally backward with religious and communal feelings and there was no rigid, intertribal group relations.
-They were found to be low in morale and fairly communal due to thwarted social participation, flexible in the aspects of emotion and temperament and without any cognizable extent of efficiency of group economic frustration.
-The proved in physical processing technique was education in building up a better psychological structure for social and personal adjustment in the formative ages i.e. 14 to 16 years for tribal children.
+Bose's study on socio-psychological background of adolescent children of West Bengal Himalyan Region, in relation to Co-curricular participation, revealed that the children belonged to middle socioeconomic class were found to be educationally backward with religious and communal feelings and there was no rigid, inter tribal group relations.
+They were found to be low in morale and fairly communal due to thwarted social participation, flexible in the aspects of emotion and temperament and without any cognizable extent of economic frustration.
+The efficiency of group processing technique was proved in physical education in building up a better psychological structure for social and personal adjustment in the formative ages i.e. 14 to 16 years for tribal children.